ajgeiss0702/GMapRotate/README.md

 1. Download the [latest release here](https://github.com/ajgeiss0702/GMapRotate/releases/latest).
 2. Unzip the archive
 3. Drag unzipped folder to your garrysmod/addons folder of your server
-4. List your maps in lua/nextmap/sv_config.lua
+4. List your maps in lua/nextmap/sv_gmr_config.lua
 5. Restart the server or change the map
-6. Check that it worked by typing `!nextmap` in chat (should say what the next map will be)
+6. Check that it worked by typing `!nextmap` in chat (should say what the next map will be) or `gmr_version` in console (should say the version)
 7. Enjoy!